Suicidal thoughts - How to support someone

 - You can support someone to think about other options to deal with their feelings.
-Such as accessing support from the NHS, charities or self-help.
+Such as accessing support from the NHS, charities, or self-help.

 A risk factor might include:

-- difficult life events.
-Such as a traumatic childhood or experiencing physical or emotional abuse,
+- Difficult life events, such as experiencing a traumatic childhood or physical or emotional abuse

-- misusing drugs or alcohol,
+- Excessive use of drugs or alcohol

-- having a mental health condition such as depression, schizophrenia or personality disorder,
+- Living with a mental health condition

-- problems with work or money.
+- Problems with work or money

-Why may someone end their life?
+Why might someone think about ending their life?

 - escape what they feel is an impossible situation,

-- relieve unbearable thoughts or feelings, or
+- relieve or end unbearable thoughts or feelings,

-- relieve physical pain or incapacity.
+- relieve physical pain or incapacity, or